 Your careerUpon graduation, you will be eligible to register with the Nursing and Midwifery Council (NMC) and seek employment in a variety of care settings providing care in both fields of practice.

 This can enhance your career choices, opening the door to a wide range of existing and new career options in a wide variety of clinical areas both in the UK and globally.

 Values and Rights based Nursing practice, Health Improvement, Contemporary Health Care Delivery, Introduction to Evidence Based Practice.

 Working in interprofessional teams.
 Promoting personal outcomes for people with learning disabilities.

 Applying evidence based practice.
 Context of care for children/young people and their families.

 Honours level dissertation, Leadership in Interprofessional teams, Learning disability and child and adolescent mental health, Advancing the Application of Values Based Nursing Practice in Health and Social Care.

 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

-- Applied Science, Biological/Biomedical Science or Health Care related at DMM.
+BTEC: Extended Diploma in Applied Science, Biological/ Biomedical Science or Health Care related at DMM.
 GCSE Maths and English at C/4 is also required.

-- HNC Care and Administrative Practice or a science-based HNC with an A in the graded unit will be considered.
+College HNC: Care and Administrative Practice or a science- based HNC with an A in graded unit will be considered.
 Applicants must have numeracy and literacy equivalent to National 5 level.